Monroe Township, Middlesex County, New Jersey: Rail

-In the 19th & 20th centuries, Jamesburg Borough and Monroe Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
-This railway was owned and operated by the Camden & Amboy Railroad Company (C&A), in which surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
+In the 19th and 20th centuries, Jamesburg and Monroe Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
+This railway was owned and operated by the Camden & Amboy Railroad Company.
+Surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
 The first section of line was opened on July 18, 1853.
 The establishment of the Freehold & Jamesburg Agricultural Railroad caused this region to become a transportation hub.
 The Freehold and Jamesburg Railroad was abandoned by the early 1930s.
-A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners (PUC) to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.
+A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.

 The Monmouth Ocean Middlesex Line is a proposal by New Jersey Transit to restore passenger railway service to the region, by utilizing the same tracks as the Freehold Industrial Track.
 Jamesburg would be a potential railway stop on the proposed 'MOM' Line.

-As of now, the nearest train stations to the Monroe area are located at Metuchen, New Brunswick, and Princeton Junction, all along on the Northeast Corridor Line.
+The nearest train stations to the Monroe area are located at Metuchen, New Brunswick, and Princeton Junction, all along on the Northeast Corridor Line.

 Bus

-NJ Transit currently provides bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 138 and 139 routes.
+NJ Transit provides bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 138 and 139 routes.
 Coach USA Suburban Transit and Academy Bus Lines provide weekday commuter service to PABT and to Wall Street.

-Middlesex County Area Transit (MCAT) shuttles provide weekday service to and from Monroe on routes operating across the county.
+Middlesex County Area Transit shuttles provide weekday service to and from Monroe on routes operating across the county.
 The M1 route operates between Jamesburg and the New Brunswick train station, and the M2 route (suspended during the COVID-19 pandemic) connects Jamesburg, Helmetta and Spotswood with East Brunswick, including the Brunswick Square Mall.

 Healthcare

-Monroe Township is served by CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in nearby Freehold Township.
-The regional hospital is a 287-bed medical facility.
+Monroe Township is served by CentraState Healthcare System.
+Located in neighboring Freehold Township, the 287-bed hospital is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
 CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in central New Jersey.
-One of those six family practices has an office located in Monroe on Applegarth Road.
+One of those six family practices has an office located in Monroe Township.

 The next closest hospitals to the township are Penn Medicine Princeton Medical Center in nearby Plainsboro Township, the Old Bridge Division of Raritan Bay Medical Center in nearby Old Bridge Township, and Saint Peter's University Hospital and Robert Wood Johnson University Hospital in nearby New Brunswick.